Brmanzo/ECS150_Project_1/REPORT.md

 dynamic piping and redirecting works.
 My wonderful and ingenious partner Bradley Manzo was able to implement his own threads of single piping and single redirects in the time it's taking me to squash bugs in my code.
+I understand these explanations of non-implemented sections seem pointless, but I believe at the very least it reveals our understandings of the general data structures / operations, including multiple pipes / redirects.
+## Single Piping / Redirection (Current Implementation)
+As the code stands currently, it only takes an option to either pipe or redirect in either direction once.
+Redirection in and out used the same dup2 function, only changing the input channel (0 or 1) based on a conditional that checks between < and >.
+The piping is based on the lecture / slideshow example of piping.
+With multiple pipes it would be much easier to handle should a parent create children for each respective thread.
+This time, with a single pipe, it was feasible to simply connect the parent to the child.
+As there is another parent to the parent (shell), we can safely allow the new parent to exec then die.
+This presents a possible problem (that we have not yet encountered), where the parent finishes execution before the child.
+If so, the parent sends a SIGHUP to the child, possibly killing it before it finishes its process.
+Usually a pipe creates an organization within the kernel that blocks processes if they are dependent on an input / specific signal, but that may not always be the case.
+## Error Handling

+## Issues
+Kent: Though I was using cygwin through MobaXTerm, it seems there is still a discrepancy in behavior between this and a proper Unix environment - or at least the CSIF computers.
+Though the code was regularly tested through cygwin, there existed undiscovered undefined behavior when finally merged into csif environment.
+This will be taken into consideration for project 2 - work will start and finish completely within the bounds of csif!
+The rest of the issues stem from particular and unsolved technical issues, but we firmly believe that the high level concept to our program is legitimate.
+## Sources
+We used information and code snippets solely from lecture notes / slides, as well as the GNU C Library documentation.
+Certain error behaviors were analyzed with the help of various StackOverflow threads, but we did not use nor translate / paraphrase any code directly from the forums.